Putting the Rustic in the Bridal Shower

 She was thrilled.

 My sisters and I had been to an exhibit of local artisans when I saw it.
 It was a beautifully finished spice rack, complete with herbs and spices grown right here in the area.
 It was the perfect rustic gift for the bridal shower.
+And any good barbecue needs to have the right spices.
+They are what make any good BBQ something special.

 I can’t help but say that I was more than pleased when she jumped up and hugged me.
 It was more than I had expected.